-Therapy offers a safe and supportive place to process hard things.
-The foundation of the therapy process is the collaboration and trust between client and therapist.
+Therapy offers a safe and supportive place to process hard things and learn new skills.
 Reasons individuals may seek counseling include:

 Difficulty controlling worry or managing stress